grpc-ecosystem/polyglot/README.md

 * Accepts request protos through stdin and can output responses to stdout to allow chaining.
 * Supports plain text connections as well as TLS.
 * Supports passing custom grpc metadata over the command line.
+* Supports all protobuf well-known-types, including fields of type "Any".

 ## Usage